geocarlos/angular-i18n-target-tagger/README.md

 This is a simple Node script to add target tags to Angular i18n XLF translation files.

+## Reason to write this script

+When extracting text for translation for an Angular application, I could not find an option to generate the translation file with `target` tags.
+If you find a way to do it, then, you don't need this script.
+Otherwise, it may be helpful.

+I don't know about other translation tools, but on [OmegaT](https://omegat.org/), you may not load your translation file without the `target` tags.
+To copy, paste and rename the `source` tags manually is so cumbersome!

 ## How to use this script

 You may run the script from the terminal with node, or you may import the functions `addTargetTags` and `generateTranslationFile` into a program of yours and use them from there.